Arthrimus/Saturn_Controller_Demux/README.md

 # Button Map Information

+There are currently three buttonmap options.
+- Six Button Mode: X,Y,Z are mapped to P1,P2,P3 and A,B,C are mapped to K1,K2,K3.
-There are currently two buttonmap options.
-Six Button mode is standard operation.
-X,Y,Z are mapped to P1,P2,P3 and A,B,C are mapped to K1,K2,K3.
-In NEO GEO mode A,X,Y,Z are mapped to P1,P2,P3,K1 and B,C are mapped to K2,K3.
+- Six Button Flipped: A,B,C are mapped to P1,P2,P3 and X,Y,Z are mapped to K1,K2,K3.
+- NEO GEO Mode: A,X,Y,Z are mapped to P1,P2,P3,K1 and B,C are mapped to K2,K3.
 This makes more sense for NEO GEO games when using an arcade stick with a six button layout.

-Switching buttonmaps is done by pressing the following button combinations:
+Switching buttonmaps is done by pressing and holding the following button combinations for 3 seconds:
 - Six Button mode = START + A
+- Six Button Flipped = START + B
-- Neo-Geo mode = START + B
+- Neo-Geo mode = START + C

 # Select Button